michaellaszlo/sortable-challenge/README.md

 ## Viewer option

-You may be interested in the web-based listing viewer that I made to help me visually inspect the candidate matches produced by various matching rules.
+You may be interested in the web-based listing viewer that I made to help with manual inspection of match candidates.

 The `-w` or `--webviewer` option makes `matcher.py` write an HTML file to `viewer/listings.html` in the directory that contains `matcher.py`.
-Unlike the other file paths, the HTML file's path is independent of your current working directory.
-You cannot specify a different path.
-To work correctly, the HTML file requires the `viewer/` directory supplied with the repository.
+Unlike the file paths discussed earlier, the HTML file's path is independent of your current working directory.
+To work correctly, the HTML file must be written to the `viewer/` directory supplied with the repository.

 The `-w` option takes no argument.
 It can be used in conjunction with the other path options.